 Buildings, which directly or indirectly account for nearly 40% of CO2 emissions, stand to gain the most from ‘integrative design’ - that is, designing energy-using systems not as isolated components but as a whole.
 These approaches make order-of-magnitude building efficiency improvements economically and financially viable - mainly by eliminating or shrinking heating, ventilation and air-conditioning (HVAC) equipment.

-And for the air-conditioners (AC) we can’t eliminate, RMI research suggests that radical improvements are possible.
+And for the air-conditioners (AC) we can’t eliminate, RMI research suggests that radical improvements are possible to tackle climate change.
 The compressor technology at the heart of most AC units has barely reached 14% of its theoretical maximum efficiency (with most AC units in the 6-8% range).
 Contrast this with solar panels (which reach 40% of their theoretical efficiency potential) or LED lighting (70%).
-There are credible pathways to a solution that is four or five times more efficient, both by hybridizing existing technologies, and in the form of new systems being developed in labs and research centers - such as transferring heat between semiconductors, employing magnetic fields, and even ejecting heat into outer space.
+There are credible pathways to a solution that is four or five times more efficient, both by hybridizing existing technologies, and in the form of new systems being developed in labs and research centres - such as transferring heat between semiconductors, employing magnetic fields, and even ejecting heat into outer space.

 We can, however, change this dynamic.
 Regulators around the world can raise minimum energy performance standards closer to those of best-in-class ACs, which are typically twice as efficient as the market norm (an effort being driven by the Kigali Cooling Efficiency Program).
 Government procurement agencies and large private-sector buyers (like real estate developers) can leverage their buying power in the form of advance market commitments and bulk procurement programs for super-efficient ACs.
 In the interest of saving taxpayer dollars and delivering value to their customers, it makes perfect sense for governments and developers to procure the products with the lowest life-cycle costs.
 Simple financing solutions can encourage people to buy more efficient ACs.
 Forward thinking utilities, for example, can offer ‘on-bill’ financing, which allows consumers to pay for energy-efficient appliances on their electricity bills and in installments - effectively enabling them to realize cash savings from the very first day.